adyshev/eventbus/README.rst

-Domain Entity, Events and Root Aggregate extracted from the johnbywater/eventsourcing library.
+Domain Entity, Root Aggregate, Bus and Events extracted from the awesome johnbywater/eventsourcing library and async support was added.

-Handy for building DDD applications without eventsourcing or with custom (async) storage implementation.
+Main Package documentation is available on <http://eventsourcing.readthedocs.io/>.

+Motivation: I don't like evensourcing conceptually, I don't want to have event store in my projects at all.
+Howewer, I do like DDD concepts incl.
+Domain Entities, Aggregates and Domain Events and the way how they were implemented by johnbywater.
+Also I would like to have async supported.

 * Free software: MIT license
 * Documentation: https://eventbus.readthedocs.io.